fdabl/fdabl.github.io/_posts/2019-10-30-Variational-Inference.md

 ## Removing expectations
 Now that we know the parametric form of both variational densities, we can expand the terms that involve an expectation.
-In particular, for the variational density $q^\star(\sigma^2)$ we write:
+In particular, to remove the expectation in the variational density for $\sigma^2$, we write:

 $$
 \begin{aligned}